microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 class.

-There is no guarantee that language projections maintain a single activation factory instance for the lifetime of the factory.
-WinRT class authors that need to save long-lived information for static member access need to store it somewhere outside of the activation factory.
+There is no guarantee that language projections maintain a single activation factory instance for the lifetime of the factory. xlang class authors that need to save long-lived information for static member access need to store it somewhere outside of the activation factory.

 ### Class Based Projection

-While WinRT is primarily an interface based programming model under the hood, runtime classes provide a class based programming model that is better aligned to modern, mainstream, OO programming languages.
+While xlang is primarily an interface based programming model under the hood, runtime classes provide a class based programming model that is better aligned to modern, mainstream, OO programming languages.
 Language projections are expected to project a runtime class as a single entity, rather than as a bag of